temporalio/documentation/kb/how-to-troubleshoot-last-connection-error.md

 date: 2023-05-19T00:00:00Z
 ---

-An expired TLS certification can often cause `failed reaching server: last connection error`.
+`Failed reaching server: last connection error` can often result from an expired TLS certification or during the Server startup process, in which the Client requests reach the server before the roles are fully initialized.

 This troubleshooting guide shows you how to do the following:

-- Check the certification expiration date
+- Verify the certification expiration date
 - Renew the certification
 - Update the server configuration

 ### Verify TLS certification expiration date

-The first step in troubleshooting this error is to check the expiration date of the TLS certification.
+The first step in troubleshooting this error is to Verify the expiration date of the TLS certification.

 **Existing certificate management infrastructure**

-If you are using an existing certificate management infrastructure, check the TLS expiration date.
+If you are using an existing certificate management infrastructure, Verify the TLS expiration date.
 For example if you are using OpenSSL, run the following command:

 ```command